CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 you can upload/download files, create new files and directories, or open a shell in the current directory.

 !!! note
+    Keep the tab with the file browser open while the file transfer is in progress to ensure that it completes successfully.
     Uploaded files will overwrite existing files with the same name without prompting.
     Currently the maximum size for individual file uploads is 10GB